 Each library department is responsible for reporting monthly library instruction activity to the Research and Instructional Services (RIS) Department using the Library Instruction Statistics Log and scheduling the instruction session using Outlook.

 - Class and meeting rooms located within the Libraries are reserved for Library instruction.
 Library staff may reserve a room through the Outlook Calendar.

 - Students may reserve study rooms using the online reservation tool.

-- Faculty and Staff must use this reservation form to reserve any of the following spaces: Classrooms in the Eagle Commons Library, Media’s 111C Screening Room, The Forum at Willis Library, or the Willis Computer Lab (Room 136).
+- Faculty and Staff must use this reservation form to reserve any of the following spaces: Classrooms in the Eagle Commons Library, Media’s 111C Screening Room, or the Willis Computer Lab (Room 136).

 Requests for room reservations for other than library instruction must be submitted through the Library Facilities and Systems office, firstname.lastname@example.org.